What is a Proxy?

 High anonymity Proxy, an excellent example of this is Tor Network.
 It periodically changes the IP address that is passed to the website.
 This model provides the best form of security and anonymity online.

-Proxy Backconnect is the most advanced rotating proxy on the internet today.
+Smart backconnect proxy is the most advanced rotating proxy on the internet today.
 On top of offering high security and anonimicity it offers many additional features which can be seen here.